 Just like how some high-powered telescopes allow you to see the moon clearly and in detail, others may just allow you to see a city skyline a few miles away in the distance.
-Different scopes are built with different ranges that you are able to magnify your targeting with.
+Different scopes have different ranges that you are able to magnify your targeting with.
 2X magnification would be 2 times what you are able to see with the naked eye, 4X is 4 times, 10X is 10 times, and so on.

 Alternate Sights For Accurate Shots At Closer Ranges

-While Telescopic sights are best for long distance accuracy, they can be bulky and difficult to transport, setup, and calibrate.
+While Telescopic sights are best for long-distance accuracy, they can be bulky and difficult to transport, setup, and calibrate.

 The types of sights below are not capable of the range and distance that telescopic sights provide, but they can be ideal for closer range firing, such as use for self-defense, hunting, or target shooting under about the 100-yard mark.